schultek/dart_mappable/packages/dart_mappable/README.md

 You can also use the `include` and `exclude` property to add any or all classes and enums in a library.
 Using `exclude` will result in all classes in a library except the specified ones to be included.

 Classes or enums specified using those properties do not need to have the `@MappableClass()` or `@MappableEnum()` annotation.
+Classes that are included in this way will not have a generated mixin but rather extension methods.

 ```dart
 @MappableLib(include: [MyClass])